 We pull our buck kids at approximately 90 days old and our doe kids are pulled between 120-150 days old.
 We keep detailed records and weights at birth, 30, 60, 90, 150 and 1 year.

-We test all our adult goats every 6 months for CAE and Johne's, until we have 2 years of negative results, then the herd is tested every year.
+We test all our new adult goats every 6 months for CAE and Johne's, until we have 2 years of negative results, then the herd is tested every year.
 CL is also tested for upon arrival to our farm, if the results are negative, we begin a CL vaccination regimen.
 If the animal comes back positive, it is culled.
 We don't test kids until they reach 1 year old per recommendation of Texas A&M labs due to false negatives and false positives, but the kids do start the CL vaccination regimen on all kids born on the farm.
-CD&T is the only other routine vaccinations we complete and we copper bolus yearly.
+CD&T is the only other routine vaccinations we complete.

 We don't deworm our animals on a schedule.
 We do complete quarterly fecal egg count testing or as indicated.
 Based on the findings, we treat as needed and evaluate that animal for continued production on our farm.
 We use a few tools to evaluate the need for deworming to include FAMACHA, fecal egg counts, DAG scores and body condition.

 All of our goats are handled from 'day 1' (not coddled or brought into the house) but to insure they grow up with ease of handling for vaccinations, wellness check or medical needs.

 Our animals have access to barns, and shelters, but they are NEVER locked in a space to kid or during inclement weather.

 Our herd is closed now, but whenever we brought home new additions, they were put in quarantine for approximately 2 weeks until all testing was completed.